' Debt Discharge in Bankruptcy - Law Offices of Robert M. Geller

 The discharge of debt is one of the main reasons people file for bankruptcy.
 In Chapter 7, filers receive a discharge from the court that says they are no longer legally obligated to pay the debt.
 The same happens in Chapter 13 after the bankruptcy payment plan is completed.
 Discharge is one of the most significant benefits of bankruptcy and it’s often what prompts someone to file.

 The trouble with bankruptcy discharge, though, is that it doesn’t apply to all debts.
-Certain types of debt don’t get discharged and if you file, only to find out that a significant portion of your debt is still owed, your bankruptcy plan can backfire.
+Certain types of debt don’t get discharged.
+If you file only to find out that a significant portion of your debt is still owed, your bankruptcy plan can backfire.

 To learn more about the difference between dischargeable and non-dischargeable debts, check out this information from The Balance.